10 Discrete Probability Distributions

 Well I believe you’ve seen how tedious calculating a binomial probability is!
 It is so true especially when \(n\) is relatively large.
 No worries.
 We are living in the 21th century with lots of advancing computing technology.
 We’ll never do such calculation by hand, and we’ll learn to compute them using R!

 In practice, we are not gonna calculate probabilities of binomial or other commonly used probability distributions.
 Instead, we use computing software.
-In R we can use dpqr familty functions to calculate probabilities or generate values from the distributions.
+In R we can use dpqr family functions to calculate probabilities or generate values from the distributions.
 In general, for some distribution, short for dist, R has the following functions

 • ddist(x, ...): calculate density value \(f(x)\) or probability value \(P(X = x)\).